tomasrojasc/correlation-module-nowcast/README.md

 ## Things to note
 All the intermediate files are deleted after the execution is done.
 This is to avoid confusions.
 This can be ignored by deleting the line in ``main.py`` that executes the ``clean.sh`` bash file.

-I am not a software engineer so I apologize in advance for any atrocity you may find in this repository. 😅

 ## Credits
   * The pydcf bby Damien Robertson can be found [here](https://github.com/astronomerdamo/pydcf).